IoT Temperature Monitoring System

 5. Block Creation: Transaction included in new block (5s intervals)

-6. Data Retrieval: ESP32-2 queries backend via HTTP GET
+6. Data Retrieval: ERM-2 queries backend via HTTP GET

 Installation Guide